kh0nsu/FromStutterFix/README.md

 # FromStutterFix

 This tool will apply a fix for a certain type of stutter in FromSoft games.
+It will also disable achievements in Elden Ring, to work around a bug where achievements can freeze the game when Steam is offline.

 Only the current patch is supported for the moment.